SS Suevic: Rebuilding

 Suevic's stern was taken first to Southampton's Test Quay where it docked on 4 April, and attracted considerable crowds and publicity.
 Two days later, it was taken to be dry docked at the Trafalgar drydock, owned by Harland & Wolff, where preliminary repair work was undertaken.
 White Star then ordered a new 212 ft bow section from Harland and Wolff in Belfast, which was slightly longer than the original to allow proper grafting.
 The new bow was launched head-first on 5 October 1907.
 It was popularly said at the time that Suevic was the longest ship in the world, with her bow in Belfast and her stern in Southampton.

 The new bow arrived on 26 October.
 By mid-November it was in position and being joined to the rest of the ship.
-Men from the shipbuilders, J. I. Thornycroft, in Southampton were also employed to assist the Harland and Wolff workforce in getting Suevic rebuilt as quickly as possible.
-The bow was a good fit, a testimony to the craftsmanship of the Harland and Wolff shipwrights.
-Three months later, after the largest ship-rebuilding effort ever undertaken at the time, on 14 January 1908, Suevic was completed and returned to service.
+Men from the shipbuilders, J. I. Thornycroft, in Southampton were also employed to assist the Harland and Wolff workforce in getting Suevic rebuilt as quickly as possible, the bow was then attached to the stern section.
+Three months later, after the largest ship-rebuilding effort ever undertaken at the time, on 14 January 1908, the work on Suevic was completed and the vessel returned to service.

 Whilst the rebuilding was underway, Suevic's master, Captain Jones, was found liable for her wrecking at the Court of Enquiry, and had his Certificate of Competency suspended for three months, although the trip had been his last before his retirement.

 War service

-When the First World War began, many British ships were pressed into war service.
+When the First World War began, many British ships were pressed into military service.
 The ability to carry frozen meat in their refrigerated holds meant that the Jubilee-class liners were left in commercial service so that they could bring provisions for the war effort, although they also carried troops on their normal route.
 Suevic did make one dedicated war run, in March 1915, carrying British troops to Moudros, as a part of the Dardanelles Campaign.
 From that point, until 1919, Suevic operated under the Royal Navy's Liner Requisition Scheme rather than under White Star management, although she continued on her commercial route to Australia.

-In military service, she was known as Hired Military Australian Transport, HMAT A29 Suevic and made several journeys.
+In military service, Suevic was known as His Majesty's Australian Transport, HMAT A29 Suevic and made several journeys.

-Post War
+Post-war

 Following the war, White Star refitted Suevic in 1920, modernising her passenger accommodation which was reconfigured to carry 266 second-class passengers, after which she returned to the Australian service with her remaining sisters Medic, Persic and Runic (her fourth sister Afric having been lost in the war).
 In March 1924, she completed her 50th voyage on that route.
 In the late-1920s White Star began withdrawing the Jubilee-class ships from service, Suevic continued in service with White Star until she was retired in 1928.